Table of Contents

 - Your vehicle’s title is used as collateral to secure the loan

-- Your credit score is not a big factor during the qualification process
+- Your credit is not a big factor during the qualification process

-On top of that, title loans generally have fast approval processes, so you could receive your money the same day you apply3!
-Though just like personal loans, there are some details to be aware of.
+On top of that, title loans generally have fast approval processes, so you could potentially receive your money the same day you are approved!3 Though just like personal loans, there are some details to be aware of.

-The first thing you should know, is that the funds you may receive will be determined by the value of your vehicle and your ability to repay the loan.
-So, you may not receive enough money to cover the repair cost yourself.
+The first thing you should know is that the funds you may receive will be determined by the value of your vehicle and your ability to repay the loan.
+But usually the amount can be higher than with other loan options, such as payday loans.

 Next, you need to be aware that title loans are not available in every state.
-If you are considering applying for car title loans and many other cities, make sure your state allows them in the first place.
+If you are considering inquiring for car title loans, make sure your state allows them in the first place.

 Features of Car Title Loans

-Title loans are a very useful type of loan because of a number of features that it is known for:
+Title loans are a very useful type of loan that can provide you with the following advantageous perks:

 - Require only a few documents.
-Car title loans are easy to prepare for and process because they will not ask you for your entire life’s documents in order to be approved.
-The usual requirements for car title loans include: the car’s lien or title, proof of identification, proof of residence, and proof of capacity to pay like an income statement.
-While there might be cases wherein additional documents may be needed (especially for applicants who are unable to show their capacity to pay right off the bat), these are the usual requirements for most people.
+Car title loans are easy to prepare for and process because they do not require a lot of documents for approval.
+The usual requirements for car title loans include: the car title, proof of identification, proof of residence, proof of income, and references.
+While there might be cases wherein additional documents may be needed, these are the usual requirements for most people.

 - Efficient ways to claim your money.
 Once your car title loan has been approved, you get to decide how you want to claim your money.

 - The freedom to use your car.
-When you apply for a car title loan, one of the benefits that you get is being able to drive your car even when the loan period is active.
-This is even true for people who are planning to apply for a car title loan with a vehicle that they are still paying for.
+When you inquire for a car title loan, one of the benefits that you get is being able to drive your car even when the loan period is active.
+This is even true for people who are planning to inquire for a car title loan with a vehicle that they are still paying for.1

-- Good working relationships.
-One of the things that make people hesitate when it comes to applying for a car title loan is the fear that they will have to deal with a ruthless loan officer who is only after their money.
-The loan officers work with you until you are able to arrive at an amount, monthly payment total, and payment period that you find to be the most manageable.
-To make the long story short, the kind of loan you will get would be the best possible option taking into consideration your personal circumstances.
+- Great customer service.
+One of the things that make people hesitate when it comes to applying for a car title loan is the fear that they will have to deal with a ruthless loan representative who is only after their money.
+With title loans serviced by LoanMart, the title loan representatives work with you.

-How You Can Use Your Car Title Loan for Repairs
+How You Can Use Your Car Title Loan for Minor Repairs

 Repair Car Lights